;xvush hote hai;N par va.sl me;N yuu;N mar

 when the beloved came to my beside, then death too came] (419-20)

-SETS == MUSHAIRAH
+SETS == MUSHAIRAH; SUBJECT?

 'UNION': {5,2}

-After the usual mushairah-performance delay, when we begin to hear the second line, we still have no idea what's going on, or who's involved, for now we have a feminine singular verb and the vague 'night of separation', and no means to put it all together.
+After the usual delay, when we begin to hear the second line, we still have no idea what's going on, or who's involved, for now we have a feminine singular verb and the vague 'night of separation', and no means to put it all together.
 Only at the last possible moment are we given the punch-word, tamannaa , followed by the (in this case) equally necessary mire aage .
-Suddenly, all at once, we get it; and in true mushairah-verse style, once it's given us its burst of pleasure, we see that there's nothine else there, and we're ready to move on.
+Suddenly, all at once, we (sort of) 'get' it; and in true mushairah-verse style, once it's given us its burst of pleasure, we see that there's nothine else there, and we're ready to move on.

-If we take yuu;N to mean 'gratuitously, causelessly', then it compares the normal lovers' behavior (they are happy, but they live to tell about it) to that of the true lover, who simply collapses and dies once he has attained union with the beloved, without any discernible reason.
-Or perhaps it's just his own wretched fortune that has condemned him to such a miserable, inexplicable fate.
-Other lovers live to enjoy their happiness; but the speaker, the true lover, is struck down in the midst of it without reason.
+The clever use of yuu;N keeps several interpretive possibilities open.
+If we take yuu;N to mean 'gratuitously, causelessly', then it compares the normal lovers' behavior (they are happy, but they live to tell about it) to that of the speaker, who simply collapses and dies once he has attained union with the beloved.
+Or perhaps he too doesn't normally show such behavior, and it's just his own wretched fortune (his making the wrong wish during the night of separation) that has suddenly condemned him to such a miserable, inexplicable fate.

-And if we take yuu;N to mean 'like this', then it refers to the particular kind of death that the lover experiences: rather than treating that death as gratuitous or causeless, the verse seeks to explain it.
-In the second line, the lover provides what seems to be a causal explanation: his own despairing death-wish, uttered during the 'night of separation', has now actually taken effect on him, at the most awful, unacceptable time.
+And if we take yuu;N to mean 'like this', then it refers to the particular kind of death that the speaker experiences: rather than treating that death as gratuitous or causeless, the verse seeks to explain it.
+In the second line, the speaker provides what seems to be a causal explanation: his own despairing death-wish, uttered during the 'night of separation', has now actually taken effect on him, at the most awful, unacceptable time.
 The death-wish is thus potent, though uncontrollable in its timing.

-Another possible interpretation is that of the commentators: that the lover is specifically 'dying of happiness', for which Urdh has the excellent idiom shadii marg ho janaa .
+Another possible interpretation is that of the commentators: that the lover is specifically 'dying of happiness', for which Urdu has the excellent idiom shadii marg ho janaa .
 That sounds like a plausible extrapolation, but there's no particular warrant for it in the verse.
 As Bekhud Mohani observes, on this interpretation the contrast with normal lovers serves to highlight the unique power of the true lover's passion: his extreme despair in separation, and his extreme bliss in union, two unendurable intensities that seem to cause him to drop dead from the contrast between them, or from the sheer intensity of his joy.
-Which is all very well, but it's not what interests the lover when he gives us his own reflections on the subject.
+Which is all very well, but it's not what interests the speaker when he gives us his own reflections on the subject.

 For another verse in which 'normal' behavior is contrasted with that of one particular lover, see {111,5}.